esheldon/egret/README.md

-# justok-des
+# lensing_sims_tools
-code to make MEDS test files for DES
+code to make lensing sims for testing